Websoft9Archive/ansible-ghost/docs/solution-personalization.md

 1. Login in Ghost and click【SETTING】>【Labs 】in the left menu.

-2. Set Enable members, Connect to Stripe, Subscription pricing and so on.
+2. Set Enable members, Connect to Stripe, Subscription pricing and more.
   ![Ghost Subscription](https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-setsubs-websoft9.png)